gregordinary/sms-backup-restore-extractor/README.md

 ### Usage
 1. **Command Line Arguments**: The script takes several command line arguments:
+    - Input:
+      - `input_file(s) One or more .xml files to process.
-    - `input_path`: Path to the input XML file or directory containing XML files.
+      - `input_path`: Path to a directory containing XML files in the root or in its sub-directories.
     - `output_folder`: Path to the output folder.
     - `--huge-tree`: **(Likely Required)** When --huge-tree is specified, it disables an lxml security feature to support very large XML files.
     - `--threads`: (Optional) Number of threads to use (default: 1).